USDA Zones— 5 – 9

 Climate— Lavender grows best in temperate climates.
 However, you can also grow it in subtropical regions.

 Grow lavender in a pot with sufficient drainage.
 Keep it in full sun.
 You can read our article on growing lavender here.

 USDA Zones— 4 – 9

 Climate— Temperate regions with mild summers are best for growing lilacs

-If you love fragrance you love lilacs.
+If you love fragrance, you will love lilacs.
 Growing lilacs in containers are possible with care.
 Choose more compact and dwarf variety and a deep pot.
-Also, care about the proper air flow around the shrub.
-Keep it in a location with full sun where it receives, at least, six hours of sunlight daily.
+Also, care about the proper airflow around the shrub.
+Keep it in a location with full sun where it receives, at least six hours of sunlight daily.

 USDA Zones— 6 – 10